Jeremy Smith (ice hockey): Playing career

-At the conclusion of the season, Smith left the Bruins organization as a free agent.
+After the season, Smith left the Bruins organization as a free agent.
 On July 1, 2016, he signed a one-year, two-way contract to join the Colorado Avalanche.
 Smith began the 2016–17 season in the AHL with affiliate, the San Antonio Rampage.
 He was injured in his third game with the Rampage and missed two months of action before returning to post his first win with the Rampage in a 4–2 victory over the Tucson Roadrunners on December 17, 2016.
-On December 27, Smith was recalled by the Avalanche after injury to starting goaltender Semyon Varlamov and backed up Calvin Pickard for five games before he was returned to the Rampage on January 5, 2017.
+On December 27, Smith was recalled by the Avalanche after an injury to starting goaltender Semyon Varlamov and backed up Calvin Pickard for five games before he was returned to the Rampage on January 5, 2017.
 With Varlamov suffering a season-ending injury, Smith was recalled on a second occasion on February 9, 2017.
 He made his NHL debut with the Avalanche, making 37 saves in a 3–2 defeat to the New Jersey Devils on February 14, 2017.
 In his third start with the Avalanche he received his first NHL win, making 34 saves in the team's 5–3 win over the Buffalo Sabres on February 25, 2017.

 As a free agent in the off-season, Smith left the Avalanche to sign a one-year, two-way contract with the Carolina Hurricanes on July 1, 2017.
 For the following 2017–18 season, Smith was unable to add to his NHL experience, assigned to the AHL affiliate Charlotte Checkers for the duration of the campaign.
 In 30 games, Smith collected 13 wins and posted a goals against average of 2.71.

 At the completion of his contract with the Hurricanes, Smith became a free agent and agreed to sign a one-year AHL contract with the Bridgeport Sound Tigers on July 9, 2018.
 In the following 2018–19 season, Smith had collected 16 wins through 32 games for the Sound Tigers before he was signed to a two-way contract by the New York Islanders for the remainder of the year on February 24, 2019.
 In adding depth to the goaltending ranks of the playoff-bound Islanders, Smith would continue to play with their AHL affiliate.